sabren/blaze/pyweek4/README.txt

 		To create a new level change directory into the game folder and run: python levelGen.py <filename> <width> <height> and a new level will be created.

 		To edit levels use the levelEdit.py script like so: python levelEdit.py <filename>.
+	The arrow keys scroll the map, use left mouse button to select objects (drag to get a placement preview) and click again to place.
+Right mouse button deletes selected object type.

 LICENSE: